wbuck/CosmosQuery/README.md

 }
 ```

-And thats it, you're done.
-The query is mapped to your entitiy type before query execution.
+And thats it, you're done!
 <br>
-The query and results are correctly mapped to and from your `DTO` type(s) and your `Entity` type(s).
-This keeps your entities from beging publically exposed via the API.
+The query and results are correctly mapped to and from your `DTO` and `Entity` type(s).
+This keeps your entities from being publically exposed via the API.

 ## Functions